 Kindness.
 I am amazed at the lack of it.
 Especially after someone suffers the loss of a child.

 One evening, in a suicide survivors group, I listened as a mother described her agony.
-Her young son had shot himself in the entryway of their community.
+Her young son had died by suicide in the entryway of their community.
 Not long afterward some neighbors called to complain.
-I don’t know if it was the mess that he left that bothered the neighbors or they felt that the stature of the community had been diminished.
-Whatever, their apathy amid this family’s crisis was unbearable.
+Their apathy amid this family’s crisis was unbearable.